programming-wolf/coffee-sanctuary/README.md

 ## Berlin
 ### The Barn
-I actually never visited one of the cafés.
-However, I do have a coffee subscription for pour-over coffee with them, and most of the coffees were great.
+I visited several of the cafés and I also had a coffee subscription for pour-over coffee with them; most of the coffees were great.
 They do have several (9, I believe) shops in Berlin.
 * Coffee: self-roasted.
 Great coffee beans for both pour over and espresso-based drinks.
+* Food: amazing.
+Everything I had (mostly sweet stuff) was great!
 * Website: [https://thebarn.de](https://thebarn.de)

 ### Father Carpenter